 Austin nursing student and mother of two Deja was working hard to complete her degree, but still struggled to make ends meet while staying focused on her rigorous program.
 That all changed when she began participating in United Way for Greater Austin’s Parenting Students Project.

 Watch the video below:

 A partnership between United Way and Austin Community College, the Parenting Students Project supports parenting students, ages 18-29, with financial incentives and wrap-around support to help them complete post-secondary education.
-The pilot is spearheaded by Annie E Casey Foundation’s Expanding Opportunities for Young Families initiative, and is supported by the Federal Reserve Bank of Dallas, and American Rescue Plan Act funds from the City of Austin.
+The pilot is spearheaded by Annie E Casey Foundation’s Expanding Opportunities for Young Families initiative, and is supported by Advance Together, and American Rescue Plan Act funds from the City of Austin.

 Students who are enrolled full-time earn a guaranteed income stipend of up to $6,000 per year, and also have access to child care scholarships, emergency cash assistance, a peer community, advising, tutoring, and other vital services.

 The Parenting Students Project is one of several 2-Gen (2-Generation) programs run by United Way as part of our collective impact work to fight poverty, serving parents and children simultaneously to promote better financial outcomes for both generations.

 Deja was one of the first students to participate in the program.